 - disciplinary status

 - test scores (e.g., SAT, GRE, etc.)

 The university will not release personally identifiable information from a student's education record without the student's prior written consent.
 Even parents are not permitted access to their son or daughter's education records unless the student has provided written authorization permitting the parents' access.
-Exceptions are noted in the university's policy (located in the Office of the Vice President for Student Affairs) concerning the privacy of student education records and includes: access by "school officials" who the institution has determined to have a "legitimate educational interest;" access by school officials at other schools where the student seeks to enroll; access for the purpose of awarding financial aid and subpoenas.
+Exceptions are noted in the university's policy (located in the Vice President for Student Affairs office) concerning the privacy of student education records and includes: access by "school officials" who the institution has determined to have a "legitimate educational interest;" access by school officials at other schools where the student seeks to enroll; access for the purpose of awarding financial aid and subpoenas.

 At CSU Channel Islands these terms are defined below:

 "University official" is any person employed by the university in an administrative, supervisory, academic, research or support staff position, a student serving on an official university committee, or a person employed by or under contract to the university to perform a specific task.
 A "university official" has a "legitimate educational interest" whenever he or she is performing a task that is specified in his or her position description, or by a contract agreement, performing a task related to a student's education, performing a task related to the discipline of a student, providing a service or benefit relating to the student or student's family (such as health care, counseling, job placement or financial aid) or disclosure of information in response to a judicial order or legally issued subpoena.